RMerl/asuswrt-merlin/README-merlin.txt

             until they were manually restarted/recconfigured.
    - FIXED: Channels above 153 were missing on 5 GHz band if width is set to 40 MHz (Asus bug)
+   - FIXED: reg_mode was being enforced to "h" (EU region) or "off" (others) since GPL 4422.
+We now stick again to what's set in the webui by the end user.

 374.40 Beta 1 (1-March-2014)